cosmos/sdk-tutorials/b9lab-content/3-main-concepts/13-events.md

 )
 ```

-From this model, it is easy to add events to the other transaction types.
+It is easy to add events to the other transaction types.
 Keep in mind that events are meant to inform and notify relevant parties.

 You should also emit an event for games that have timed out.
-After all, this is part of their lifecycle.
+This is part of their lifecycle after all.
 You would do that in the end blocker:

 ```go
 ctx.EventManager().EmitEvent(